joshru/Agendizer/README.txt

 	• Ability to create agendas that help abstract tasks by context (i.e. work, school, home, etc.)

-	• Ability to create new tasks within each agenda and have them storedf on the cssgate server.
+	• Ability to create new tasks within each agenda and have them stored on the cssgate server.

 	• Ability to delete tasks from the GUI and database.